INESCTEC/predico-collabforecast/README.md

 Market sessions can be open/executed through the command line interface (CLI) available in the `forecast` module.

-> **_NOTE 2:_**  The following instructions assume you have all the services running.
+> **_NOTE:_**  The following instructions assume you have all the services running.
 If you don't, please refer to the previous section.

 > **_WARNING:_**  The following command will run the market pipeline with the settings specified in the `.env` file.